Internships to start your career

 I decided to apply for an internship at Atos for several reasons.
 As I was wishing to become a legal expert in intellectual property, I was looking for an internship in the legal department of a company and particularly in intellectual property laws.
 The internship at Atos would allow me to develop my knowledge on the subject because it is focused on the protection of every type of intangible assets (software, know-how, patents, drawings and models, trademarks, domain names).

 Other things I liked about Atos was the fact that the trainees are quickly involved in concrete tasks and that it allows them to realize really that there is a gap between theory and practice.
-Besides that, I liked the way the communication within the group was being strengthened thanks to the enterprise social network tool blueKiwi and the use of Lync.
+Besides that, I liked the way the communication within the group was being strengthened thanks to an enterprise social network tool and the use of Lync.

 I really appreciated the way that trainees are treated as an integral part of the company.
 One of the tasks I was given was to draft articles in connection with the intellectual property on the internal social network site of the company.
 I also built a database listing all the patents owning by diverse entities of the Atos group in the world.
 The next stage will be to import all this data into a tool for managing the patents portfolio.